-Thousands of Years ago (back when our ancestors were around) they would have had a relatively sedentary lifestyle.
-They would spend a few hours each day where they would hunt and gather and the rest of the time they would be in what we call a resting state.
-This is one of the reasons why our ancestors were able to fast for long periods of time because they would have spent a lot of time recharging and this would allow them to go long periods without eating.
+Thousands of Years ago (back when our ancestors were around), they would have had a relatively sedentary lifestyle.
+They would spend a few hours each day hunting and gathering, and the rest of the time, they would be in what we call a resting state.
+This is one of the reasons why our ancestors were able to fast for long periods because they would have spent a lot of time recharging, which would allow them to go long periods without eating.

-Our ancestors would not have had the stress that we are subjected to today, like work, mortgages, paying bills etc, they would have had relatively short bursts of stress that would allow them to go out and hunt but then their bodies would return back to normal shortly after.
-These days we are bombarded constantly with stress and some of us just don’t handle it very well ending up in a permanent state of fight of flight.
+Our ancestors would not have had the stress that we are subjected to today, like work, mortgages, paying bills etc., they would have had relatively short bursts of stress that would allow them to go out and hunt, but then their bodies would return to normal shortly after.
+These days we are bombarded constantly with stress, and some of us just don’t handle it very well end up in a permanent state of fight or flight.

-Fight or flight is a very powerful tool the body uses to send enough blood to the extremities and adrenalin in order for you to run away from the big bad tiger in front of you (or stand and fight him off), the problem is, if your body is prioritising blood to certain areas of the body and the body is permanently in a stressed state what happens to the other parts of the body that needs a healthy blood supply?
-Simple they stop working the way they should.
+Fight or flight is a potent tool the body uses to send enough blood to the extremities and adrenaline for you to run away from the big bad tiger in front of you (or stand and fight him off).
+The problem is if your body is prioritising blood to certain areas of the body.
+The body is permanently in a stressed state.
+What happens to the other parts of the body that needs a healthy blood supply?
+Simply, they stop working the way they should.

-In order for the body to rest, digest and repair the body must not be in a stressed state all of the time, finding ways to deal with that stress is going to benefit the body with restful sleep and also to boost the immune system, the digestive system, and it will also affect how fast you recover and repair from illness and disease.
+For the body to rest, digest and repair, the body must not be in a stressed state all the time.
+Finding ways to deal with that stress will benefit the body with restful sleep and boost the immune system, the digestive system, and it will also affect how fast you recover and repair from illness and disease.

-Fight or flight is a natural response from the body to dangerous situations, it’s that split-second decision that happens when faced with a danger, some people get pumped and will fight back and others get scared and run away, both reactions are perfectly normal reactions to stress.
+Fight or flight is a natural response from the body to dangerous situations.
+It’s that split-second decision that happens when faced with danger, some people get pumped and will fight back, and others get scared and run away.
+Both reactions are perfectly normal reactions to stress.

-Once the threat is gone the body switches back and we are able to go back into a non fight or flight mode, but in some people like me that switch is faulty and we end up permanently stuck in that stressed state, this has a huge negative impact on the body as it is never able to rest and switch off EVER!
+Once the threat is gone, the body switches back, and we can go back into a non-fight or flight mode.
+This has a substantial negative impact on the body as it can never rest and switch off.
+In some people like me, that switch is faulty, and we end up permanently stuck in that stressed state.

-One of the things affected when you are in that stressed state is sleep, people in a state of stress are never able to completely switch off, and they tend to have insomnia, disturbed sleep, stressed adrenals, high cortisol, low immune systems, and too much thinking.
+One of the things affected when you are in that stressed state is sleep.
+People in a state of stress can never switch off completely, and they tend to have insomnia, disturbed sleep, stressed adrenals, high cortisol, low immune systems, and even intrusive thoughts.

-When we are surrounded by the consistent negative energy it can not only make your symptoms worse but it can stop you losing weight and also have an effect on your day to day life.
+When we are surrounded by consistent negative energy, it can not only make your symptoms worse but also stop you from losing weight and affect your day-to-day life.